Quuxplusone/goodcook/md/recipes.md

 shape each portion into a 1-inch-thick disk, wrap individually, and refrigerate until firm enough to roll out (4 hours or so).
-Working with one disk at a time, roll out on waxed paper to 1/8 inch thick and cut out hearts with a 2-1/2 inch heart-shaped cookie cutter.
+Working with one disk at a time, roll out on waxed paper to 1/8 inch thick and cut out hearts with a 2.5-inch heart-shaped cookie cutter.
 Slide the paper onto a baking sheet and freeze 5 to 10 minutes until firm and easy to handle.
 Peel the hearts off the paper and place them 1 inch apart on an ungreased baking sheet.
-Cut a 1-1/2-inch-long slit at the bottom of each heart and spread apart gently to form wings.
+Cut a 1.5-inch-long slit at the bottom of each heart and spread apart gently to form wings.
 Brush hearts with egg white, attach three almond slices on each side of the wing to represent the feathers, and sprinkle with sugar.
 Bake